-Have you been considering installing a power meter at your facility?
-Have you been tasked with finding out more about the benefits of what a power meter can bring or do you have one already installed and you’re not sure if it’s working at optimum level?
+Are you considering installing an energy and power meter at your facility?
+Do you have one already installed and it’s not working at optimum level?
+We can help…

-Why are more and more companies installing power meters?
-What benefits do they bring?
+Why are more companies choosing to install power meters?

 What do you need to know before installing a power meter?

 There are a wide range of meters available on the market, all designed to suit different sets of requirements.
-You need to know the purpose of the meter where its power quality or energy metering and also the metering accuracy required.
-For example if the meter was to be installed on the site’s main incomer the meter we would recommend would be an ION7650 as this is a class A meter which analyses the voltage to the EN50160 standard.
+You need to know the purpose of the meter, it’s proposed location, whether its power quality or energy metering or both is desired, and also the metering accuracy required.
+For example if the meter was to be installed on the site’s main incomer the meter we would recommend would be an ION9000 as this is a revenue accurate class A meter which also has world class power quality functionality.

 How would you recommend facility managers get the most from meters?

-To get the most from the power meters installed they should be integrated into a power monitoring system called Power Monitoring Expert (PME).
+To get the most from your power meters they should be integrated into a power monitoring system such as Power Monitoring Expert (PME).
 PME is an analytic software that displays live data and gathers the recorded data from the power quality meters.
 The PME interface is fully customisable allowing you to get a dedicated solution for your specific site.
 The system also has a web application that allows users to view data and generate reports from anywhere on the site’s local network.

-What after service can a facility expect or possibly need after installing a power meter?
+What support can a facility expect or need after installing a power meter?

 The power monitoring system is a complex system and as a result we provide ongoing support contracts to our clients.
-This helps ensure a smooth running system.
-We tailor these contracts to suit specific systems by taking into account the size of systems involved, the types of issues seen on these systems and how critical the system is to the running of the site.
+This helps ensure a smoothly running system.
+We tailor these contracts to suit specific systems by considering the size of systems involved, the types of issues seen on these systems and how critical the system is to the running of the site.

-What difference can a facility expect having installed a meter?
+What improvements can a facility expect to make after installing a meter?

-Clients have been able to implement energy saving strategies and power quality analysis of faults and power quality events occurring on site based on the data recorded.
+Clients have been able to implement energy saving strategies, analyse power quality faults and reduce power quality events occurring on site based on the data recorded.

 What are the top selling meters?

-The top of the range power quality meter is the ION7650.
-This would be our recommendation for the main incomer of the site and MV or LV incomers of each board as this meter will allow for you to get a full power quality status of each board.
-For energy metering and low level metering which doesn’t require as powerful a meter we would recommend the PM5000 range.
+Apart from the ION 9000, we often recommend the PM8240 which offers powerful energy and power quality features at a competitive price.
+Its well suited to generator monitoring or monitoring of sensitive and critical loads.
+For energy metering and low-level metering which doesn’t need as powerful a meter we would recommend the PM5000 range.
 These meters are highly accurate power meters that allow for load metering and basic power quality functions.